Tuesday, August 6th, 11:00 am

 Thursday, August 8th, 11:00 am

 Jihyo Lee is the co-founder and CEO of FADU Technology.
-Jihyo is a former partner at Bain & Capital and a successful serial entrepreneur involved in multiple businesses in technology, telecom and energy.
+Jihyo is a former partner at Bain & Company and a successful serial entrepreneur involved in multiple businesses in technology, telecom and energy.
 He successfully led and initiated Bain & Capital’s technology sector focus, including semiconductor and display panel components, devices (mobile and TV) and services (cloud and internet/contents).
 Jihyo has been a C-level advisor to global technology companies, leading projects to solve key strategic issues.
-As CEO of FADU, he has established FADU as a fabless semiconductor innovator, uniting exceptional industry talent to create a revolution in data center and storage for next generation computing architectures.
+As CEO of FADU, he has established FADU as a fabless semiconductor innovator, uniting exceptional industry talent to create a revolution in data center and storage for next generation computing architecturesarchitectures.

 FADU is a fabless semiconductor company focusing on advanced Flash-based memory storage solutions and systems for next generation computing.
 FADU is answering the industry’s call to enable future end applications that are computation and storage intensive.
 The innovative Flash solution designs are independent of legacy storage architectures and include the Annapurna PCIe 3.0 X 4 NVMe SSD controller and Bravo M.2 and Dual U.2 Enterprise SSDs.
 FADU is setting the benchmark for a low power, high performance and feature rich future.

-Dr. Zining Wu is the co-founder and CEO of Innogrit Corporation, a fabless semiconductor startup focusing on data storage, management, and processing.
+Dr. Zining Wu is the co-founder and CEO of InnoGrit Corporation, a fabless semiconductor startup focusing on data storage, management, and processing.

 Before founding Innogrit in October 2016, Dr. Zining Wu worked at Marvell for 17 years, where he last served as Chief Technology Officer of Marvell Technology Group.
 In this role, he was responsible for overseeing all technical aspects of the company, including establishing the company's technical vision, directing strategic initiatives for future growth, and managing central engineering for R&D execution.
 Prior to his CTO role, Dr. Wu was the Vice President of Data Storage Technologies at Marvell, where he was responsible for innovative storage technologies for the hard disk drive and SSD controllers.